Bicycling and Walking in Virginia

 Bicyclists may make left turns as either motorists or pedestrians do.
 To make a pedestrian left turn, the bicyclist should continue straight across the intersecting road, obey the traffic signals, turn left at the corner, and proceed as usual.
 Bicyclists have the option of either riding or dismounting and walking in the crosswalks of the two intersecting roads.
 If traffic control devices specify the method of crossings, these directions must be followed.
 Please refer to the examples shown here:

 Bicyclists may overtake and pass another vehicle only when safe to do so.
 Bicyclists may pass another vehicle on the right or left, and they may stay in the same lane, change lanes, or ride off the road if necessary for safe passing.
 Please note that passing motor vehicles on the right side may be extremely dangerous if the motorist does not see the bicyclist and attempts a right turn.

 A person riding a bicycle, electric personal assistive mobility device, electric power-assisted bicycle, motorized skateboard or scooter, or moped shall not travel between two lanes of traffic moving in the same direction, except where one lane is a separate turn lane or a mandatory turn lane.

-Motorists must approach and pass a bicyclist at a reasonable speed at least two feet to the left of the bicyclist and shall not again proceed back to the right side of the highway until safely clear of such overtaken bicycle”
+Effective July 1, 2014, motorists must approach and pass a bicyclist at a reasonable speed at least three feet to the left of the bicyclist and shall not again proceed back to the right side of the highway until safely clear of such overtaken bicycle”